microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 class which in UWP wraps a [CoreWindow](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreWindow), and an [Application](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application) class which in UWP wraps a [CoreApplication](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplication).
-For WinUI 3 this is being expanded to not require a CoreWindow or CoreApplication; Window can use an HWND, and Application can run a message pump, running as a Desktop app.
+For WinUI 3 Xaml Window and Application are being expanded to not require a CoreWindow or CoreApplication; Window can use an HWND, and Application can run a message pump, running as a Desktop app.
 This spec has the API additions to Application and Window to support this.